The Expansion: Getting Closer to 36 Suites Everyday

 Our carbon-neutral House will be Rick Hansen Foundation Certified, following the highest level of accessibility standards, and built to the LEED Gold standard.

-We have just $600,000 left to raise to get us across the finish line!
+We have under $400K left to raise to get us across the finish line!
 Consider making a Campaign donation today.
 We have many Naming Opportunities, so please inquire with cynthia@rmhottawa.com

 GREEN INCLUSIVE COMMUNITY BUILD